NativeScript/docs-v7/styling.md

 ```
 > The path to the CSS file is relative to the application root folder.

-### Page CSS
+### Page-Specific CSS

-When the XML declaration of a page is loaded the CSS file with the same name (if such exists) will be automatically loaded and applied to the page.
-The CSS can also be set manually using the `css` property of the page:
+When the page's XML declaration file is loaded, NativeScript looks for a CSS file with the same name (if such exists), reads any CSS styles that it finds and automatically loads and applies them to the page.

+You can override CSS styles specified in the file by using the page's `css` property:

 ```JavaScript
 page.css = "button { color: red }";